TomislavVinkovic/orqa-g2d-video-format-converter/Documentation.md

 ### Adding a new test method
 Every test method must return a `TestStatus` instance, that can either be `TestStatus::Pass` or `TestStatus::FAILURE`.
 The app consumer can add add more tests easily using the following method:
-1. Create a new `G2dConvertTestSuite` method inside the `tests/include/G2dConvertTestSuite.hpp` file
-2. Implement the method inside the `tests/G2dConvertTestSuite.cpp` file.
+1. Implement the test function inside the `tests/main.cpp` file.
 If the test has input dependencies, they should be placed in the `tests/inputs` directory.
 If the test has output dependencies, they should be placed in the `tests/expected` directory
-3. Add the method to the `tests` array in the `runAllTests` method implementation, which is also found in the `tests/G2dConvertTestSuite.cpp` file
+2. Add the method to the `tests` array in the `main` function, which is also found in the `tests/main.cpp` file
-4. Recompile the application using the provided Makefile
+3. Recompile the application using the provided Makefile

 Now, your custom test should be run whenever you run the test suite inside the command line.
 ## Supported file formats and string aliases